 Next on the list is the Lake District.
 We really didn’t do this place justice.
 We really did not get to spend enough time there to actually enjoy it.
 It was over Bankers Holiday and we had a tough time finding a place to stay when planning the trip.
 It was a nice B&B though.
 The owners had a really cool dog named Ripley.
 She was a riot.

 Then there is York.
 An incredible city.
 We climbed the 275 steps up York Minster, visited the Yorkshire Museum, Cliffords Tower, and had some fair Italian food in the Shambles.
-Definitely a must-see for any visit to England.
+Definitely a must-se

 About 1000 miles later, we arrived in London.
 Very cool and very diverse.
 We spent 5 days here.
 Tom spent 6 hours in the Tate Modern and I figure 1 picture of that would basically wrap up his London experience.